SetyaMeas/General-Knowledges/Design Patterns/Builder.md

 5. `Collaboration`

-    * The client creates the Director object and configuresit with the desired Builder object.
+    * The client creates the Director object and configure sit with the desired Builder object.

     * Director notifiesthe builder whenever a part ofthe product should be built.

     * Builder handles requests from the director and adds parts to the product.

-    * Theclient retrieves the product from the builder.
+    * The client retrieves the product from the builder.
-    The followinginteraction diagram illustrates how Builder and Director cooperate with a client.
+    The following interaction diagram illustrates how Builder and Director cooperate with a client.

 ---